 The Pope Lick Monster is a creature said to make its lair beneath a railway bridge over Pope Lick Creek in east Louisville, Kentucky.
-Described as part man and part goat, the Pope Lick Monster has given rise to a large number of myths and urban legends regarding his origins and behaviour.
+Described as part man and part goat, the Pope Lick Monster has given rise to a number of myths and urban legends regarding his origins and behaviour.

 Generally considered a dangerous and murderous being, some stories state that the monster uses voice mimicry or hypnosis to lure people onto the bridge and into the path of an approaching freight train.
 Others claim that he drops from the bridge onto the roofs of cars passing below, or that he prowls the bridge with a bloodstained axe at night, attacking anyone he comes across.
-His appearance, with the torso of a man but the body and legs of a goat, is said to be so terrifying that those who see him are driven to jump from the bridge in fright.
+His appearance, with the torso of a man but the head and legs of a goat, is said to be so terrifying that those who see him are driven to jump from the bridge in fright.

-While there has never been a reported sighting of the monster, he is nevertheless responsible for a number of deaths.
-The bridge has become a popular destination of ghost hunters and amateur folklorists, with many ignoring the safety warnings and eight foot fencing and attempting to cross the active railway bridge on foot, a practice believed to be key to summoning the creature.
+While there seems to have never been a reported sighting of the monster, he is nevertheless responsible for a number of deaths.
+The bridge has become a popular destination for ghost hunters and amateur folklorists, with many ignoring the safety warnings and eight foot fencing to attempt to cross the active railway bridge on foot.
+Many visitors believe that this practice is key to summoning the creature.

 Amateur ghost hunters David Knee and Roquel Bain visited the bridge in April 2016 and attempted to cross it, but were met by an oncoming freight train part way across.
 Knee survived after managing to cling to the side of the bridge, but 26-year old Bain was struck by the train and thrown more than 90 feet to the ground, killing her.
 Knee was charged with the felony crime of disrupting the operation of a train, eventually reaching a plea deal and paying $2,300 in restitution.